 Choose a cluster

-Before you start preparing a job script you should decide which cluster you want your job to run on, Oakley or Glenn.
+Before you start preparing a job script you should decide which cluster you want your job to run on Ruby, Owens or Pitzer.
 This decision will probably be based on the resources available on each system.
 Remember which cluster you’re using because the batch systems are independent.

 Prepare a job script

 Your job script is a text file that includes PBS directives as well as the commands you want executed.
 The directives tell the batch system what resources you need, among other things.
 The commands can be anything you would type at the login prompt.
 You can prepare the script using any editor.

 Submit the job